 A Is For Acknowledgement

 The first step in the ABCs of Salvation is to acknowledge (or admit) one’s need for Christ.
 This involves recognizing one’s sinful nature and understanding the separation it creates between humanity and God.
-Admitting one’s imperfections and acknowledging the need for forgiveness lay the groundwork for a transformative journey.
+We must also accept that we have flaws and understand why forgiveness forms the foundation for a life-altering journey.

 B Is For Belief